nguray/VcGoSDLTetris/README.md

 # VcGoSDLTetris
-Tetris Game in GoLang using SDL
+Tetris Game in GoLang using SDL2